 Energy Technology Systems Analysis Programme, which is part of the International Energy Agency, devised the energy analysis.

 When your bills are too high you can work out a strategy that reduces costs by turning off your AC unit when there is cool weather.
-This software can also help HVAC technicians easily educate property owners on the most ideal HVAC systems to use.
-HVAC technicians should consider leaning more towards modern technology to keep up with the advances in technology.
+This software can also help you as an HVAC technician to easily educate property owners on the most ideal HVAC systems to use.
+As a technician, you should consider leaning more towards modern technology to keep up with the advances in technology.

 13. Virtual reality HVAC training

 One of the most important technologies and innovations in HVAC is virtual reality.
 This technology has many applications commercially as a training tool.
 Alternatively, virtual reality can be a useful technology in the field.
 Virtual reality HVAC training is where HVAC students and technicians receive instructions about advanced HVAC and construction technology using simulations.

 This technology helps HVAC technicians grasp information easily.
 They get practical skills that help them handle both traditional and advanced HVAC systems.